-Early experience in the United States indicated a high revision rate for the lap-band.
-Revisions were reported due to slipping of the band or problems that necessitated removal of the band.
+Early experience in the United States indicated a high revision rate for the lap-band surgery.
+Revisions were reported due to slipping of the Lap-band or problems that necessitated it’s removal.
 The lap-band is a device, and like all devices, at some point may fail.
 Balloons have broken and port sites have needed changes.
-The difference is that most lap-band revisions involve minimal laparoscopic surgery.
+The difference is that most lap-band surgery revisions involve a minimal laparoscopic procedure.

-The band can erode into the stomach, but even this can be repaired through a laparoscope by some surgeons.
-However, it may require open surgery in others.
-Still, this surgery remains the safest of all weight loss surgeries.
+The Lap-band can erode into the stomach, but even this can be repaired through a laparoscope by some weight loss surgeons.
+However, it may require and open operation in others.
+Still, this procedure remains the safest of all weight loss surgeries.

 Revisions from Horizontal Stapling

 I live in the city that practically invented one of the first weight loss surgeries based on the horizontalstapling, so it is no wonder that this is the most common revision that we see at my hospital.
 This procedure worked well for a very short period of time.
 If the patient ate more than he should, the upper pouch easily enlarged to the original size of the stomach.
 This has to do with the anatomy of the stomach.
 The outer curve was greatly prone to stretch, and once it stretched it kept going.
 It is like blowing up a balloon.
 The first few breaths are difficult, but once it is stretched a bit it is a lot easier to blow it up more.
 The VBG was developed because the vertical staple line reinforced the otherwise thin portion of the stomach, making it difficult to enlarge the pouch.

 This part of the stomach is thin and can stretch.
 As this pouch enlarges, it takes more food to fill up a person.
 Ultimately, the advantage of the “stomach stapling” is lost.
 This is why the “horizontal” stapling was replaced with the vertical banded gastroplasty.

 RNY gastric bypass surgery revision